Have you ever thought about going abroad during your teacher training programme?

 Why did you choose your host country and the respective internship school?

-It has always been my dream country.
+It was always my dream country.

-At the private, German and bilingual German School Melbourne.
+At the private, German and bilingual German School Melbourne

-I supervised projects on paper production and on determining water quality.
+I supervised projects on paper production and determining water quality.
 I led a project on giraffe language and the introduction to cycling lessons.

 How high was the cost of living at your internship location?

-Almost twice as much as in Germany.
+Almost twice as high as in Germany.

 There were no particularly big challenges.